FrederikBertelsen/TypstTemplateITU/template.typ

   set heading(numbering: "1.1")
   set par(justify: true)

+  // Add a counter for level-1 headings let section_counter = counter("section-counter")

+  // Create a show rule for headings to auto-insert page breaks show heading: it => {
+    if it.level == 1 {
+      // Get the current section count
+      let count = section_counter.get().at(0, default: 0)
+      // Increment for next time
+      section_counter.step()

+      // If this isn't the first section, add a page break if count > 0 {
+        pagebreak(weak: true)
+      }

+      // Display the heading
+      it
+    } else {
+      // For non-level-1 headings, just display them normally it
+    }
+  }

   v(1em)
   // use ITU font for the title page set text(font: ("Open Sans", font), lang: "en")